img-1

 RESPONSIBILITY

-Prior to the update review, it is the planner’s responsibility to review the schedule and make notes regarding the various topics just discussed.
+Prior to the schedule update review, it is the planner’s responsibility to review the schedule and make notes regarding the various topics just discussed.
 This will ensure that key resources are not tied down in a lengthy review.
 It is the project managers responsibility to ensure that this review takes place and signs off the schedule to be submitted as reviewed and accepted.

 Recommendation